nchlscrawley/cse15l-lab-reports/lab-report-4-week-8.md

 ```
 [a nested parenthesized url, some escaped [ brackets ]]
 ```
 * From my repository, the output displayed all three links.
-I think a code change of 10 lines or less is possible, as, similar to snippet 1, most of the errors involve misplaced brackets and parentheses, as well as too many parentheses.
+I think a code change of 10 lines or less is possible, Similar to snippet 1, most of the errors involve misplaced brackets and parentheses, as well as too many parentheses.
 * From *jordan-nishi*'s repository, the output display four links, one of those links being **a.com**, a link inside the brackets in the first line.

 ## Snippet 3